Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 closer.
 Even at close range, the hood concealed the adventurer's face and race, revealing only practical, worn gear and capable hands.
 Impulsively, Isaiah stopped after passing them and called out, "Oi!"
 The figure turned, wary again, hand on sword.
 Trying to de-escalate and perhaps glean information, Isaiah feigned needing rope, asking if they had any spare – a flimsy excuse.
-The adventurer responded, her voice revealing she was **female**, low and steady but skeptical.
+The adventurer responded, her voice revealing she was female, low and steady but skeptical.
 "Rope?
 Down here? ...Why ask me?" she questioned, offering no help.
 Isaiah, having confirmed her gender but realizing the interaction was pointless, shrugged it off ("Bad planning on my part") and walked away decisively, heading into a different tunnel.
 The hooded woman immediately went back to her mining.